Bermuda Triangle: Further responses

 Nova/Horizon aired the episode "The Case of the Bermuda Triangle" on 27 June 1976.
 The episode was highly critical, stating that "When we've gone back to the original sources or the people involved, the mystery evaporates.
-Science does not have to answer questions about the Triangle because those questions are not valid in the first place ...
+Science does not have to answer questions about the Triangle because those questions are not valid in the first place [...]
 Ships and planes behave in the Triangle the same way they behave everywhere else in the world."

 Skeptical researchers, such as Ernest Taves and Barry Singer, have noted how mysteries and the paranormal are very popular and profitable.
 This has led to the production of vast amounts of material on topics such as the Bermuda Triangle.
 They were able to show that some of the pro-paranormal material is often misleading or inaccurate, but its producers continue to market it.
 Accordingly, they have claimed that the market is biased in favor of books, TV specials, and other media that support the Triangle mystery, and against well-researched material if it espouses a skeptical viewpoint.

 In a 2013 study, the World Wide Fund for Nature identified the world's 10 most dangerous waters for shipping, but the Bermuda Triangle was not among them.

 Benjamin Radford, an author and scientific paranormal investigator, noted in an interview on the Bermuda Triangle that it could be very difficult to locate an aircraft lost at sea due to the vast search area, and although the disappearance might be mysterious, that did not make it paranormal or unexplainable.
 Radford further noted the importance of double-checking information as the mystery surrounding the Bermuda Triangle had been created by people who had neglected to do so.

 NOAA attributes most Bermuda Triangle disappearances to environmental factors such as hurricanes, sudden weather shifts from the Gulf Stream, and hazardous shallow waters.
 The U.S. Navy dismisses supernatural claims, emphasizing natural causes and human error.
 Additionally, the U.S. Board on Geographic Names does not list the Bermuda Triangle as an official location, given the lack of evidence distinguishing it from other ocean regions.

-In recent years, scientists and researchers have reiterated that the Bermuda Triangle does not exhibit higher rates of disappearances than other heavily traveled ocean regions.
-Australian scientist Karl Kruszelnicki told The Independent in 2017 that the so-called “mystery” can be explained by human error, unpredictable weather, and the sheer volume of traffic passing through the area.
-According to Kruszelnicki, “On a percentage basis, the number of accidents in the Bermuda Triangle is the same as anywhere else in the world.
+In the 2010s and 2020s, scientists and researchers have reiterated that the Bermuda Triangle does not exhibit higher rates of disappearances than other heavily traveled ocean regions.
+Australian scientist Karl Kruszelnicki told The Independent in 2017 that the "mystery" can be explained by human error, unpredictable weather, and the sheer volume of traffic passing through the area.
+According to Kruszelnicki, "On a percentage basis, the number of accidents in the Bermuda Triangle is the same as anywhere else in the world."

 Hypothetical explanation attempts

-Persons accepting the Bermuda Triangle as a real phenomenon have offered a number of explanatory approaches.
+Those accepting the Bermuda Triangle as a real phenomenon have suggested a number of explanations.